 |Royalty Fees||See Table and Information Here|

 All prices EXW, Patterson, NY, USA.
 Prices subject to change without notice.
-Prices effective Jan 1, 2019. *Rental prices and royalties adjusted annually per the CPI-U inflation index.
+Prices effective Jan 1, 2020. *Royalties adjusted annually per the CPI-U inflation index.

 Knowledge Base and FAQ

 It depends.
 G3 upgrades are available for older “G1” D-750 and D-510 REELEX machines.
 This upgrade takes one to three days to install and brings the latest electronics to your older REELEX machine.
 More information can be found here.

 G3 upgrades for D-1000s and D-1500s are not supported at this time.